As Florida voters get ready to voice their choice again, Here are helpful links to find answers to all your questions about voting in Florida.

 When is Election Day?

 However, municipal elections can and do happen often throughout the year.
 These are for positions within city councils, and also sometimes referendums.
+Be sure to check your county Supervisor of Election pages for the latest information.

 Why are cities able to hold elections on days other than Election Day?